Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 4. Cloud Native architecture meets these requirements by rethinking the entire application lifecycle.

-6. Instead of rigid infrastructure: scalability and built-in fault tolerance.
+6. Instead of rigid infrastructure, scalability and fault tolerance by default.

 What Cloud Native is and how it differs from traditional architecture